Woman stabbed on CTA bus on Mag Mile

 CHICAGO (WLS) --A 30-year-old woman was stabbed while riding a CTA bus on the Magnificent Mile Sunday night, Chicago police said.

-The stabbing occurred on CTA bus 147 at about 10:15 p.m. along Michigan Avenue near Ontario Street, police said.
+The stabbing occurred on the 147 CTA bus at about 10:15 p.m. along Michigan Avenue near Ontario Street, police said.

 The woman was sitting on the bus when another woman sitting behind her stabbed her in the back of the head, police said.
 It's not clear what she was stabbed with, but police said whatever it was, was inside a glove.